Leah Hextall: Personal life

 Hextall's grandfather, Bryan Hextall Sr., played 11 seasons in the National Hockey League and was named to the Hockey Hall of Fame in 1969.
-Her uncle Bryan Hextall Jr. played 10 seasons as a centerman, and her uncle Dennis Hextall played 12 seasons as a left wing.
+Her uncle Bryan Hextall Jr. played 10 seasons as a centerman, and her uncle Dennis Hextall played 12 seasons as a (ice hockey) center.
 Her cousin Ron Hextall played 13 years in the NHL as a goaltender, mostly for the Philadelphia Flyers, and won the Vezina Trophy in 1987.
 Ron is in the Flyers' Hall of Fame and later served as the general manager for the Flyers, as well as the Pittsburgh Penguins from 2021 to 2023.

 Outside of hockey, Hextall hosted events at the Progressive Conservative Party of Manitoba Annual General Meeting in 2017 and served as a communications staffer for Brian Pallister's government in Manitoba between 2017 and 2020.